ohmybash/oh-my-bash/themes/90210/README.md

 - **Olive**: Marks the separation between the username and hostname.
 - **Purple**: Indicates the current working directory in the prompt.

-These colors help provide visual cues about the status of the source control repository and organize information effectively within the terminal prompt.
+These colors help provide visual clues about the status of the source control repository and organize information effectively within the terminal prompt.